chartjs/Chart.js/docs/07-Advanced.md

 	determineDataLimits: function() {},

 	// Generate tick marks. this.chart is the chart instance.
 The data object can be accessed as this.chart.data
-	// buildTicks() should create a ticks array on the scale instance, if you intend to use any of the implementations from the base class
+	// buildTicks() should create a ticks array on the axis instance, if you intend to use any of the implementations from the base class
 	buildTicks: function() {},

 	// Get the value to show for the data at the given index of the the given dataset, ie this.chart.data.datasets[datasetIndex].data[index]
 	getLabelForIndex: function(index, datasetIndex) {},

-	// Get the pixel (x coordinate for horizontal scale, y coordinate for vertical scales) for a given value
+	// Get the pixel (x coordinate for horizontal axis, y coordinate for vertical axis) for a given value
 	// @param index: index into the ticks array
 	// @param includeOffset: if true, get the pixel halway between the given tick and the next
 	getPixelForTick: function(index, includeOffset) {},

-	// Get the pixel (x coordinate for horizontal scale, y coordinate for vertical scales) for a given value
+	// Get the pixel (x coordinate for horizontal axis, y coordinate for vertical axis) for a given value
 	// @param value : the value to get the pixel for
 	// @param index : index into the data array of the value
 	// @param datasetIndex : index of the dataset the value comes from
 	// @param includeOffset : if true, get the pixel halway between the given tick and the next
 	getPixelForValue: function(value, index, datasetIndex, includeOffset) {}

+	// Get the value for a given pixel (x coordinate for horizontal axis, y coordinate for vertical axis)
+	// @param pixel : pixel value
+	getValueForPixel: function(pixel) {}
 }
 ```